Skip to content

 March 29, 1970, Army PFC James M. Furgerson from Evarts in Harlan County and Army PFC David P. Shelton from Louisville died in the Vietnam War.

-Sunday, March 29, 1987, Clay County outdid itself with a celebration of the school’s 1st Boys’ Sweet 16 basketball title.
-It was the 1st time in 31 years since Carr Creek won in 1956 that a mountain team won the championship.
+Sunday, March 29, 1987, Clay County outdid itself, celebrating its 1st Sweet 16 basketball title.
+It was the 1st time in 31 years, since Carr Creek won in 1956, that a mountain team won the championship.
 “I didn’t know there were this many people in Clay County,” junior guard Richie Farmer said.
 By the parade’s end, people counted 600 cars, ten miles long.

-March 29, 1994, Bowling Green native William Huston Natcher passed over.
-William served in the U.S. House of Representatives for 40 years, seven months, and 28 days, at the time he was the longest-serving member from Kentucky.
+On March 29, 1994, Bowling Green native William Huston Natcher died while in office.
+At the time, he was the longest-serving member from Kentucky.
+He served in the U.S. House of Representatives for 40 years, seven months, and 28 days.

 March 29, 2000, Governor P. Patton signed into law the Pledge of Allegiance to the Commonwealth of KentuckyI pledge allegiance to the Kentucky flag, and to the Sovereign State for which it stands, One Commonwealth, blessed with diversity, natural wealth, beauty, And grace from on High.